uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 This script will do the following:

-1. Check “taco.json” to see if a Cordova version is specified.
+1. Check **taco.json** to see if a Cordova version is specified.
 If not, it assumes you want Cordova 4.3.0.

-2. It checks to see if that version has already been installed at a location set in the CORDOVA\_CACHE environment variable.
+2. It checks to see if that version has already been installed at a location set in the **CORDOVA\_CACHE** environment variable.
 This will default to \_cordova in the project folder if the environment variable is missing.
 You can also set this location programmatically using the module’s configure method.
 If Cordova isn’t installed yet, it installs it in the cache.

 3. It then does the following:
-    1. Adds the [Visual Studio Tools for Apache Cordova Support Plugin](http://go.microsoft.com/fwlink/?LinkID=533753) to the project if it is not already present.
+    1. Adds a [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://go.microsoft.com/fwlink/?LinkID=533753) to the project if it is not already present.
 	2. Adds the specified platform to the project
     3. Builds the project
     4. Packages the project (which is really only useful for iOS currently)